 A Cadillac and a Pickup Truck

 From its very origin, the Peruvian Horse has been bred for luxury and endurance.
 They were expected to carry their owners over great distances in comfort.
-Just as today's ranchers have a pickup truck to drive around the ranch, and a Cadillac to drive into town, the early breeders of Peruvian Horses retained the smooth riding, beautiful Peruvian as their personal riding horses while delegating rougher, less amiable horses to pull wagons and get the crops to market.

 The origins of the Peruvian horse are traced back to the Andalusian, the Barb, and the Fresian, all sturdy, dependable horses.
 In the 16th century, the Spanish conquistadors brought their warhorses to Peru and proceeded to sweep across the continent in their conquest of the Inca empire.